alnutile/alnutile.github.io/content/posts/ci_cd_part_one/index.md

 > Our analysis this year shows elite performers are twice as likely to meet or exceed their organizational performance goals.
 Pg 54 [^sod]

-The quotes make it clear that a company that says NO proper CI and CD is also saying NO to success.
-And most companies have to see the sentence "We are a company that does x and happens to have a technology team" flipped around to say, "We are a technology company that focuses on x."
+These quotes make it clear that a company that says NO proper CI and CD is also saying NO to success.
+And most companies have to see the sentence "We are a company that does x and happens to have a technology team" flipped around to say, "We are a technology company that happens to focuses on x."

 ### The Twelve-Factor App

 <img src="images/factor.png" width="800" class="center">

+Read more about that [here](https://12factor.net)

-To begin with, this is how I started years ago to consider any application I was building.
-In this article, CI will include the following principles.
+This article is how I started years ago to consider any application I was building.
+In this post I am writing, CI will include the following principles.

 1. CodeBase
 1. Dependencies
 1. Config

 The article will use the repo [https://github.com/alnutile/codenames](https://github.com/alnutile/codenames) as if it is an application.
 I mean it is, even though a very silly one.